-Day 3 – Arrive Gakona for Mandatory pre-race meetings and dinner.
+Day 3 – Arrive Gakona or Alpine Creek for Mandatory pre-race meetings and dinner.

-Day 5 – Relax at Denali Education Center or explore Denali National Park
+Day 6 – Post-race dinner party at Denali Education Center in Talkeetna….explore Talkeetna or Denali National Park area.

 If you have additional time, the Kenai Peninsula 4 hours drive south of Anchorage has some amazing scenery and activities galore.
 Rafting, Fishing, Gold Panning, Bear Viewing etc.

-We know Alaska pretty well so don’t hesitate to ask us anything about how to make your Denali135 adventure a trip to remember!!
+We know Alaska pretty well so don’t hesitate to ask us anything about how to make your Denali100K or Denali135 adventure a trip to remember!!

 Spirit Trips will be donating a portion of each race registration fee to The Denali Education Center and we strongly encourage our runners and their crew & pacers to do donate however they feel they can.